 - In transit to crime scenes, officers shall be cognizant of vehicles that may be in flight from the scene.
 The officer should relay the description, and direction of travel of any vehicle seen leaving the area or the potential area of the crime scene.
-Officers who are equipped with an LPR, should activate the LPR while enroute to aid in the identification of fleeing vehicles. - Officers responding should be observant upon arrival of individuals in the crime scene and their actions.
-Individuals seen leaving should be detained immediately or as circumstances allow, if possible. - In the event an officer observes an individual(s) leaving the crime scene, or who are in the immediate area, and the officer is unable to identify the individual, the officer should relay to the other units the description, direction and method of travel of the individual.
+Officers who are equipped with an LPR, should activate the LPR while in route to aid in the identification of fleeing vehicles. - Individuals seen leaving should be detained immediately or as circumstances allow, if possible. - In the event an officer observes an individual(s) leaving the crime scene, or who are in the immediate area, and the officer is unable to identify the individual, the officer should relay to the other units the description, direction and method of travel of the individual.
 Assisting officers, as soon as circumstances allow, should detain any person in the immediate area of the crime scene.
-If the individual cannot be detained, their description and any unusual actions they may have taken should be documented as soon as possible. - Visually determine the potential scope of the crime scene in preparation of providing security and protection as soon as circumstances or events allow.
+If the individual cannot be detained, their description and any unusual actions they may have taken should be documented as soon as possible.

+- Visually determine the potential scope of the crime scene in preparation of providing security and protection as soon as circumstances or events allow.
 Be aware that the scope may change from what was first considered after the security and the safety of the victim or other individuals has been established.
 Be aware that low lighting and other conditions may have an impact on determining the proper scope. - Visually observe and be prepared to document the conditions of the scene that are immediately obvious upon arrival. - Do not drive up directly in front of the residence, business or into the crime scene area.
 It is recommended that patrol vehicles be stopped one hundred (100) feet, or one house back from the actual location of the call.